larryaasen/dive/dive_ui/example/README.md

-# Dive UI Example
+# Dive UI Examples

-Demonstrates how to use the dive_ui plugin.
+Demonstrates how to use the dive_ui plugin to build a media app.

 ## Example 1 - Media Player